namtoki/English/stock/01_framework/opinion/feelings.md

   - He is sure of passing the exam
 - be sure to ...
   - You are sure to see many animals there.

+## ふと思った

+- It occurs to me that ...
+  - It occurs to me that I've never asked your name.